16 June 2026

 PHOTO provided by interviewees

 No one knows why his call sign was “Agronom.”
-But Viktor had a talent for military service.
+But Viktor had a natural talent for military service.
 He was often in a good mood when talking to people, but he approached every task with great diligence.

 He started out as a regular rifleman, then became a squad leader, and later a platoon sergeant.
 Eventually, he was promoted to second lieutenant.